Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 As mentioned earlier, in ViT-like models, a special CLS token is usually added as the first position of the sequence.
 Through self-attention, this token can interact with all image patches and gather information.
 After multiple layers of Transformer encoding, the final representation of this token serves as the global embedding representation of the entire image, which can be used for downstream tasks such as classification or image retrieval.

-Of course, another approach is to average all patch embeddings to represent the entire image's embedding.
+Of course, another approach is to average all patch embeddings to represent the embedding of the entire image.

 Processor#